tin2tin/Audacity_Bridge_for_Blender/README.md

 # Audacity Tools For Blender
 Open Sound Strip, Sequence or Record in Audacity.

-Only a proof of concept, so don't use for real work!
+Only a proof of concept, so don't use it for real work!

-Contributors welcome.
+Contributions welcome.

 Tutorial:
 Before running this add-on, Audacity must be running with Preferences > Modules > mod_script_pipe Enabled(after a restart of Audacity).